Today I am sharing one of my greatest accomplishments. I am so proud of the renovation from a few years ago of our Waco Fixer Upper home.

 The cabinets are from Semi Handmade, the appliances are from ZLINE, the countertops are from Hanstone Quartz and the accessories and small appliances are from Bed Bath and Beyond.
 The hanging lights are from Hudson Valley Lighting.

-This is the before area where we added the kitchen extension.
+This is the before photo and shows where we added the kitchen extension.
 Would you believe I found matching vintage floors and ceilings on facebook?
 They were in the Marketplace.

 Here is a view of the dining room and living room.